Dmitry-Perexozhev/Task-Manager/README.md

 **Labels** - allows you to group tasks by different characteristics such as bugs, features, and so on.
 Labels are related to the task of relating many to many.<br />

 **Task** is the main entity in the project.
-When creating, the fields described above are available, as well as the name, description, and performer.<br />
+When creating, the fields described above are available, as well as the name, description, and performer.
 Also, each task has mandatory fields - **author** (set automatically when creating the task) and status.<br />

-To find the necessary tasks, a filtering system is used.
+To find the necessary tasks, a **filtering system** is used.
 It allows you to filter both one by one and by several parameters such as - status, performer, label, only your tasks.<br />

 Additionally, it is impossible to delete a user, label, or status in the system if they are specified in at least one task.